ROADWARE 10 MINUTE CONCRETE MENDER™

 Clean Up:

 Clean all tools and equipment immediately after use with acetone, xylene, MEK, or toluene.
 Cured material may be removed by soaking or abrading.
-10 Minute Concrete Mender is very aggressive, gloves should be worn to keep material from contacting skin.
+10 Minute Concrete Mender is very aggressive; gloves should be worn to keep the material from contacting skin.
 Use an industrial paint and stain hand cleaner to remove from skin.

 Curing: